Exercise can be fun – Try these unique exercises!

 HIIT (High-Intensity Interval Training)

-Kirsty loves this and says it is great for those who want something that doesn’t take long but is effective.
-Just the name of it makes it sound scary to me but maybe it is just right for you.
+Kirsty loves this and says it is excellent for those who want something that doesn’t take long but is effective.
+Just the name of it makes it sound scary to me, but maybe it is just right for you.

 A HIIT graphic